goldin2008/Note/mlsd.md

     - (ML Pipeline: Performance Monitoring) Metrics
     - AUC, F1, MSE, Accuracy, NDCG for ranking problems etc.
     - When to use which metrics?
-5. Evaluation
-    - Batch
-    - Online
+c. `Evaluation`
+Offline learning is very beneficial, as it allows us to quickly test many different models so that we can select the best one for online testing, which is a slow process.
     - A/B testing
     In an A/B experiment, a webpage or screen is modified to create a second version of it.
 The original version is known as the control, and the modified version is the variation.
 From here, we can formulate two hypothesis:
     - The null hypothesis
     - The alternative hypothesis
-6. `Architecture discussion`
-    - The next step is to design your system’s architecture.
-You need to think about the components of the system and how the data will flow through those components.
-In this step, you need to be careful to design a model that can scale easily.
-7. Scaling

 ***1. Search Ranking***
 ![Diagram of deployment.](pic/search_rank.png)